marek2209/BDDRestExample/README.md

 # BDDRestExample

-Simple API tests using Cucumber, RestAssured and Frameworkium. for https://reqres.in api.
+Simple API tests using Cucumber, RestAssured and Frameworkium for https://reqres.in

 ###### Perequisities